 |Best Limited Ingredient Dog Food for Allergies||Wellness Simple Natural Limited Ingredient Dry Dog Food Salmon & Potato||4.5|

-Best Dog Food for Allergies Overall: Taste Of The Wild Grain Free Premium Dry Dog Food Pacific Stream Adult – Salmon
+Best Dog Food for Allergies Overall: Wag Dry Dog Food

-Its overall rating is a solid 4.3 stars and with nearly 3,000 customer reviews on Amazon to support it, there are plenty of reviews to build your confidence in this purchase.
+This dog food is formulated with the help of veterinarians and all ingredients are either made in the US or high quality ingredients from around the world.
+Its overall rating is a solid 4.2 stars and with more than 5,100 customer reviews on Amazon to support it, there are plenty of reviews to build your confidence in this purchase.

 Best Grain Free Dog Food for Allergies: Blue Buffalo Natural Adult Dry Dog Food Salmon

 The Blue Buffalo Natural Adult Dry Dog Food gives your pup the flavor and quality to make sure he has a protein-rich diet, even without the allergen-common, protein-rich “traditional” ingredients.
 The fish oil included helps his skin and coat as well as his stomach and without the added filler of grains, he’ll have a rich diet without any extras.

 Blue Buffalo always features real meat as the #1 ingredient, and in this case, it’s salmon, a flavor most dogs love.
 It’s made with deboned salmon, chicken meal, and fish meal to ensure your pup is getting all the protein he needs, plus wholesome fruits and vegetables for vital nutrients.
 This high-protein, grain-free dog food contains Blue’s exclusive Lifesource Bits, a precise blend of antioxidants, vitamins, and minerals to support immune system health, life stage requirements, and a healthy oxidative balance.